Finding structural anomalies in star graphs: A general approach

+We can push this a little further.
+When $s=q$, we have seen that the $s$ eigenvalues equal to $\lambda_{0}$ when $\epsilon =0$ do not change as $\epsilon$ is increased.
+When $s-q=1$, one of the eigenvalues will change and when $s-q=2$, two of them will.
+We call the two eigenvalues that result when $\epsilon \neq 0$ in this last case paired eigenvalues.
+We can express the paired eigenvalues as $\lambda_\pm \equiv \lambda_0 e^{\pm i c\sqrt{\epsilon}} + O(\epsilon)$, and define $|V^+\rangle$ and $|V^-\rangle$ as the corresponding paired eigenvectors.
 As we shall see, the fact that the eigenvalues have the behavior as functions of $\epsilon$ given in the theorem implies that we can obtain at most a quadratic speedup in a search.
-We can say more about how the eigenvalues behave as shown in the following theorem.
-Letting $C_{0}(\lambda )$ be the characteristic polynomial of $U_0$ and $C(\lambda ,\epsilon )$ be the characteristic polynomial of $U(\epsilon )$, we have that
+The results of the discussion in this and the previous paragraphs lead us to the following theorem.

 \begin{thm}[the three-case theorem] If $\lambda_0$ is a root of $C_0(\lambda)$ with multiplicity $s$, then only one of the following cases applies to the "$\lambda_0$-family" of roots of $C(\lambda,\epsilon)$, $\{\lambda_1(\epsilon), \cdots, \lambda_s(\epsilon)\}$, where $\lambda_k(0)=\lambda_0$, $\forall k$.